Frequently asked questions

 How do I apply for funding?

 It is the author's responsibility to arrange with the publisher to submit their gold open access invoice to the University.
-Upon your paper's acceptance, please fill in the form available on our Requesting open access funding page and return to us together with your author accepted manuscript.
+Upon your paper's acceptance, please fill in the form available on our Requesting open access funding page and return to us together with your Author's Accepted Manuscript.

 I have the funds to cover the costs of open access publishing in my research budget.
 Is there an additional form I need to complete prior to publication?